meta-word/RingSocket/README.md

 Note that if not already present, `make install` will attempt to create an unprivileged system user named `ringsock` (if not already present), for exclusive use by the RingSocket daemon.

+### Docker

+Because of the included Dockerfile, installation of RingSocket can be simplified to just running `docker build -t ringsocket .` in the root directory of this repository.
+The Dockerfile currently doesn't do anything else though: pull requests turning it into a more convenient execution environment are welcome.

 ## Creating RingSocket server apps